 Have you been injured during a dog bite attack?
 If your injury is causing you severe pain and suffering or financial hardship due to medical expenses and lost wages, you may be eligible to make a dog bite claim.

 A Grand Rapids dog bite attorney from Cochran, Kroll & Associates, P.C., can help you negotiate the complex Michigan laws regarding dog bite cases.
-We will provide you with skilled and experienced representation to successfully win your case.
+We will provide you with skilled and experienced Dog Bite Lawyer in Grand Rapids to successfully win your case.

 Michigan is one of a handful of states which has “strict liability” laws regarding dog bite attacks.
 “Strict Liability” means that the owner of the dog is fully responsible for the actions of their animal.
 Furthermore, the dog owner cannot claim to be ignorant of the dog’s aggressive behavior even if the animal has never displayed dangerous tendencies previously.